masakyogasawara-ai/my-new-project/README.md

 ## Background

 Which problems does your idea solve?
-How common or frequent is this problem?
+This idea solves two major problems.
+For customers, shopping online often leads to uncertainty about fit and appearance, causing frustration, wasted time, and unsatisfying purchases.
+For retailers, ....How common or frequent is this problem?
 What is your personal motivation?
 Why is this topic important or interesting?

+For retailers → High return rates due to size and fit issues increase costs, hurt margins, and reduce customer loyalty.

 This is how you make a list, if you need one:
 * problem 1